 Get to see some of the most beautiful temples in India

-The temples of Khajuraho are not a creation or a vision of one man alone.
+The temples of Khajuraho are not creation or a vision of one man alone.
 They are a unique and intriguing phenomenon that no scholar knows why they were built and what caused this outburst of such utterly passionate, sensual and highly erotic sculptures.
-Even Indians do not know exactly how to place the story of these temples in relation to their culture and how to present them to the world.
+Even Indians do not know exactly how to place the story of these temples about their culture and how to present them to the world.

 These temples were introduced to the western world only after a thousand years in which they were neglected, due to a massive jungle that completely covered them.
 They were discovered in the early 19th century by a British surveyor named Franklin.

 The temples were built by the kings of the Chandala dynasty that ruled this area of central India between the 10th to the 12th centuries.
 What makes these temples so utterly unique is the total overwhelming dominance of the erotic theme on all the walls of the outside of the temples.
 Erotic themes are also seen in other medieval temples in India but it is certainly not the dominant theme and appears only in some of the decoration.